RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

   cal.write_calfits('tutorial5b.fits')

-Example 7
+UVCal: Selecting data
 ---------
-Selecting data (UVCal): The select method lets you select specific antennas (by number or name), frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.
+The select method lets you select specific antennas (by number or name), frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.